Becky9012/kindly-roe-website/README.md

 > _A calm, emotionally intelligent website that introduces Kindly Roe and its foundations, built as a fast, accessible static site._

 ## Overview

 This repository contains the public-facing website for Kindly Roe, designed to:

 - explain the vision and what the product is becoming,
 - signpost the two pathways, **For Families** and **For Adults**,
 - share thoughtful updates and invite interest,
-- begin to build a gentle sense of community.
+- begin to build a gentle sense of community around Roe's values of curiosity, compassion, and understanding.

 _This site is intentionally simple, fast, and low-maintenance._

 ## What's in here

 - **Vite + React + TypeScript**
 - **Tailwind CSS** with custom tokens for colour and typography
 - Hand-drawn illustration styling and soft copper accents